espressif/esp-idf/docs/en/contribute/documenting-code.rst

 * `Activity diagram <http://blockdiag.com/en/actdiag/index.html>`_
 * `Logical network diagram <http://blockdiag.com/en/nwdiag/index.html>`_

-With this suite of tools it is possible to generate beautiful diagram images from simple text format (similar to graphviz’s DOT format).
+With this suite of tools, it is possible to generate beautiful diagram images from simple text format (similar to graphviz’s DOT format).
 The diagram elements are laid out automatically.
 The diagram code is then converted into ".png" graphics and integrated "behind the scenes" into **Sphinx** documents.

-For the diagram preparation you can use an on-line `interactive shell`_ that instantly shows the rendered image.
+For the diagram preparation, you can use an on-line `interactive shell`_ that instantly shows the rendered image.

 Below are couple of diagram examples: